-As we strive to make HRV4Training a more complete platform that goes far beyond the conveniency of your daily camera-based HRV measurement, we've been extending our Insights section to include a more complete training load analysis.
+As we strive to make HRV4Training a more complete platform that goes far beyond the conveniency of your daily camera-based HRV measurement, we've been extending our training load analysis.

 Our training load analysis is similar to what is already performed by many other tools out there, and based on the work of Calvert, Banister, Savage and Back (full paper here).
 Our goal is to provide a more comprehensive view, including not only training load (acute and chronic) but also physiological adaptations to your training plan, as already included in the app.

-Here, I will simply cover the main points and give some tips on how to make the most out of this feature in HRV4Training and HRV4Training Coach.
+Here, I we cover the main points and give some tips on how to make the most out of this feature in HRV4Training and HRV4Training Coach.
 In particular, I'll cover the following:

 1. Workout load

 To analyze your training load, you first need to quantify each individual workout load.
-As we are not in the business of determining your training effort for a given workout, the training load analysis in HRV4Training will let you pick the one that you prefer and is most representative of your training effort for the sport that you do (for example RPE, Suffer Score, TSS, training distance, your custom training load metric that you can log using custom metrics in HRV4Training, etc.).
+As we are not in the business of determining your training effort for a given workout, the training load analysis in HRV4Training will let you pick the one that you prefer and is most representative of your training effort for the sport that you do (for example RPE, Suffer Score, TSS, training distance, etc.).

-Personally, I use Strava's Suffer Score as it is a metric that works fairly well for runners, where workout load can be quantified using heart rate zones.
-Screenshots below show "distance" instead, as I had more data for that metric (the Strava integration is too recent).
+Personally, as I am currently only running, I use either distance or Strava's Suffer Score as it is a metric that works fairly well for runners, where workout load can be quantified using heart rate zones.

 2. Fitness & Fatigue